rene15009/ConfigManager/README.md

 ___

 ### Purpose ###
 The projects are an exameple how use this T4 template for wrap config properties in .NET Projects.
+This work in several project types like Windows Aplications (Console, Services,etc.), WebSites, WebProjects,WCF Projects...
+Only require Visual Studio IDE or Express Edition (In Express Edition you'll could add a .tt file but you have to run custom tool manually to 'TextTemplatingFileProcessor' run)
 ___

 ### How Use ###